ymorii/ymoriai-react/README.md

-# AI Project with React, Tailwind, Appwrite, and Gemini API
+# MoriAI Project with React,Vite, Javascript, Tailwind, Appwrite, and Gemini API

 This project is an AI-based web application built with ReactJS, TailwindCSS, and Appwrite for user authentication and data management.
 The app leverages the Gemini API for AI-powered functionalities.